Bridge Burner Not Working

-This step-by-step repair guide walks you through fixing bridge burner not working on your Samsung NE63A6511SS (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the bridge burner not working issue on your Samsung NE63A6511SS (Electric Range).
+With the right tools and parts, you can complete this repair in just 1–2 hours and save yourself a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Samsung NE63A6511SS bridge burner has stopped functioning, you may notice one or more of the following signs:
+If your Samsung NE63A6511SS bridge burner isn’t working, you might notice one or more of the following signs:

 - The bridge burner element produces no heat even when selected at any power level